mia-platform/documentation/docs/business_suite/microlc/core_configuration.md

 sidebar_label: Core configuration
 ---

-To compose the application, `microlc` needs to consume a configuration at runtime.
+To compose the application, `micro-lc` needs to consume a configuration at runtime.
 When loaded, the [fe-container](overview.md#front-end-container) performs a GET request to `/api/v1/microlc/configuration` expecting in response the configuration in JSON format.
 This endpoint is always called, even in parallel if necessary.